Troy-bailan-King/SoundWave/README.md

 Using Linux cd to the folder and run `npm create t3-app@latest` to download T3 module, maybe you also need to run `npm install`.

-You may also need to install "clerk" "dayjs" module.

 Then you need to creat a '.env' file in root becuase github will Ignore this file, you will not get this file when you clone.